caoimheD/pp5-ecommerce-store/README.md

 <img src="media/myreviewspp5.jpg" width="350" height="400">

 On the profile page, there is a contact button which is specifically for users to request removal of reviews.
-Please note that this does not automatically remove the review and it is expected behaviour that the review remains on the webiste after the form is submitted.
+Please note that this does not automatically remove the review and it is expected behaviour that the review remains on the website after the form is submitted.
 Only admins can delete reviews directly from the site.
 The purpose of this contact form is for site users to request removal of a review.
 That request is then reviewed by site admins and actioned on accordingly.
 When clicking on the contact button, users will see fields for best contact email (in case they would like to be contacted on a different email to the one used with their account), a dropdown to select the review they want removed, and a message if they want to leave any comments or reasons.
 Users are only able to see their own reviews in the dropdown, this does not show all reviews of the website.
 This is not a report option for other site user's reviews, but just a way for users to request their review to be removed if they change their mind at a later date about the comments they made.

 ![RemoveReview](/media/remove.jpg "RemoveReview")